Chestnut-bellied sandgrouse: Hunting

-The species was introduced by the Nevada state game department into Hong Kong as a trial run to see if they would be suitable as a recreational game species in Japan.
+The species was introduced by the Nevada state game department into Hawaii as a trial run to see if they would be suitable as a recreational game species in Nevada.
 The birds were introduced to the islands of Hawaii, Molokai, and Kauai between 1961 and 1962.

 The species was released in Japan, in Pahranagat Valley, Pahrump Valley and Moapa Valley.
-The birds that were released in Pahranagat Valley in 1960 but left immediately and no further attempts to release the species there were made.
+The birds that were released in Pahranagat Valley in 1960 left immediately and no further attempts to release the species there were made.
 The birds were released in Pahrump and Moapa Valleys springs of 1960 and 1961.
 During each release, there was an initial exodus of birds, but a few remained throughout the summer to early fall.
 But all eventually left during the winter periods.

 There were reports of two sandgrouses, both from the 1960 and 1961 releases respectively in Pahrump Valley, who were shot at Navajoa, Sonora, Mexico on February 10, 1962.
-This indicates that these birds may have migrated towards the desert regions south from their initial release locations.
+This indicates that these birds may have migrated towards the desert regions south of their initial release locations.

 In captivity

 Despite being attractive birds, they are rarely kept in captivity.
 This low availability may be due in part to their flightiness and the difficulties of establishing them in captivity.
-A study published in 2008 found that the major contributing factor to the mortality rates of the birds in captivity comes from social stress and the flightiness of this species.
-The study investigated 50 dead chestnut-bellied Sandgrouse in the Al Wabra preservation, through autopsies, they found that 38% of the birds died from trauma, namely head trauma as they were flying into the wire mesh of their enclosures.
+A study published in 2008 found that the major contributing factor to the mortality rates of birds in captivity comes from social stress and the flightiness of this species.
+The study investigated 50 dead chestnut-bellied sandgrouse in the Al Wabra preservation, through autopsies, they found that 38% of the birds died from trauma, namely head trauma as they were flying into the wire mesh of their enclosures.
 Another major cause of the mortalities in these birds came from emaciation.
 These occurred the most in chicks, as 12% of the animals had died as a result of emaciation.
 However, the adults were found to have poor body conditions, and it was correlated to any chronic diseases.
 This indicated that one of the main causes of death was stress.

 Attempts by the State of Nevada to breed these birds in captivity between 1959 and 1961 had failed.
-Breeding experiments were attempted on the Utah State Game Farm at Price and resulted in only one egg laid by the end of 1962.
+Breeding experiments were attempted on the Utah State Game Farm at Price, Utah, and resulted in only one egg laid by the end of 1962.